top of page

 The truth: A combination of resistance training and aerobic training produced better results in cardiovascular health markers than either aerobic or resistance training alone (6).
 Research also shows that resistance training improved sub-maximal cardiovascular performance in older men (7).
 If you still don’t think that resistance training can improve your cardiovascular fitness, just try performing 5 sets of heavy front squats for 5+ reps and come back to us!

-Myth #5.
+Strength Training Myth 5.
 Children Shouldn’t Perform Weighted Exercise

 Properly performed and supervised strength training amongst adolescents will NOT stunt their growth in any way.
-This myth originated in the 1970s and 80s when some case reports and studies reported an increase in epiphyseal injuries amongst young lifters.
+This strength training myth originated in the 1970s and 80s when some case reports and studies reported an increase in epiphyseal injuries amongst young lifters.
 This led to the misconception that the increased risk and incidences of injuries to these areas of the bones led to “stunted growth” as the epiphyseal plates are the regions in which new bone growth occurs.
 Subsequent evaluation of these case reports and studies shows that injuries are attributed more to improper technique, using weights that are too heavy and poor programme design (8).

 The truth: Strength training when correctly administered, supervised and programmed is a great way to improve the strength, balance, coordination, power and endurance of any athlete, including those who are still growing.
 For young athletes who are still growing, the emphasis of any programme should be on correct technique and form.
 Focus on compound exercises that work the highest amount of muscles and only increase difficulty when the athlete seems comfortable.